dccsillag/magma-nvim/README.md

 This already provides quite a bit of basic functionality.
 As development continues, more mimetypes will be added.

+### Notifications

+We use the `vim.notify` API.
+This means that you can use plugins such as [rcarriga/nvim-notify](https://github.com/rcarriga/nvim-notify) for pretty notifications.

 ## License

 This code is licensed under the GPLv3 (due to Ueberzug using it).